Joel Steinberg: Murder trial

-Steinberg pleaded not guilty to Lisa's murder in November 1987, and was arraigned with charges of manslaughter, counts of endangering the welfare of a child, and charges of second-degree murder.
+Steinberg pleaded not guilty to Lisa's murder in November 1987, and was arraigned on charges of manslaughter, counts of endangering the welfare of a child, and charges of second-degree murder.

 In exchange for testifying against Steinberg, Nussbaum was not prosecuted for events related to Lisa's death.
 Nussbaum was alone in the apartment with an unconscious and bleeding Lisa for over ten hours without seeking any medical attention for the girl.
 At Steinberg's twelve-week trial, his defense argued that Nussbaum's extensive injuries resulted from a consensual sadomasochistic relationship between the two defendants.
-Her attorneys claimed that Nussbaum's decision to stay with Steinberg, even though she was a victim of domestic violence, was a sign of battered woman syndrome.
+This theory was supported by statements from some of Steinberg's and Nussbaum's neighbors.
+Her attorneys claimed Nussbaum's decision to stay with Steinberg, even though she was a victim of domestic violence, was a sign of battered woman syndrome.

-During the trial teachers testified that Lisa was outgoing and friendly, but often arrived late to school.
+During the trial Lisa's school teachers testified she was outgoing and friendly, but often arrived late to school.
 They reported seeing her with a black eye, and bruises across her legs.
-Sometimes she showed up to school in unwashed clothing, and once seemed to have had a clump of her hair chopped off.
+Sometimes she wore what seemed to be unwashed clothing, and once seemed to have had a clump of her hair chopped off.

 In New York State at that time, first-degree murder applied only to those who killed police officers or had committed murder while already serving a sentence for a previous murder.
 The jury was unable to convict Steinberg on the more serious charge of second-degree murder, but it did convict him of the lesser charge of first-degree manslaughter.
 Judge Harold Rothwax subsequently sentenced Steinberg to the maximum penalty then available for that charge: 81/3 to 25 years in state prison.

 On five occasions, Steinberg was denied discretionary parole, mainly because he never expressed remorse for the killing.
 However, on June 30, 2004, he was paroled under the state's "good time" law, which mandated the release of inmates who exhibited good behavior while incarcerated after having served two-thirds or more of the maximum possible sentence.
 New York State has since increased this ratio to six-sevenths of the maximum term for persons convicted of violent felonies.
 Steinberg had spent most of his imprisonment at New York State's supermax prison, the Southport Correctional Facility, presumably to prevent him from being attacked by other inmates.

 After his release, Steinberg moved to Harlem, where he took up work in the construction industry.
 As of 2006, he maintained his innocence.
 In 2017, the New York Post interviewed Steinberg, who continued to deny allegations that he murdered Lisa.
-Instead he claimed that it was the removal of Lisa's life support that was to blame for her death.
+Instead he claimed it was the removal of Lisa's life support that was to blame for her death.